beclab/Terminus/README.md

 - **Deploy with ease**: Discover and install a wide range of open-source AI apps from Olares Market in a few clicks.
 No more complicated configuration or setup.
 - **Access anytime, anywhere**: Access your AI apps and models through a browser whenever and wherever you need them.
 - **Integrated AI for smarter AI experience**: Using a [Model Context Protocol](https://spec.modelcontextprotocol.io/specification/) (MCP)-like mechanism, Olares seamlessly connects AI models with AI apps and your private data sets.
 This creates highly personalized, context-aware AI interactions that adapt to your needs.

+> 🌟 *Star us to receive instant notifications about new releases and updates.*

 ## Why Olares?